Lower Bounds for Quantum Oblivious Transfer: Preliminaries

-Note that this definition is slightly different from usual definitions because we want the exact value of the cheating probabilities and not only an upper bound.
-This is because we consider both lower bounds and upper bounds for $OT$ protocols but we could have equivalent results using the standard definitions.

 An important issue is that we quantify the security against a cheating Bob as the probability that he can guess $(x_0,x_1)$.
 One can imagine a security definition where Bob's guessing probability is not for $(x_0,x_1)$, but for example for $x_0 \oplus x_1$ or any other function $f(x_0,x_1)$.
 Since we are mostly interested in lower bounds, we believe our definition is the most appropriate one, since a lower bound on the probability of guessing $(x_0,x_1)$ automatically yields a lower bound on the probability of guessing any $f(x_0,x_1)$.
+Note that in classical cryptography, if Bob does not know $x_0 \oplus x_1$, then this implies he does not know one of the two bits \cite{DFSS06}.

 We now define a second notion of $OT$ where the values $(x_0,x_1)$ and $b$ are Alice's and Bob's inputs respectively and show the equivalence between the two notions.